clogerfo/clogerfo.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
- image: "/images/wall.jpg"
+ image: "/images/nyc_header.jpg"
 ---

 I try to use data to solve problems.
-During the process, I usually find more questions than answers.